yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_scripts.md

 {
-"title": "Sample promotion and deployment scripts", "linkTitle": "Sample promotion and deployment scripts", "weight":"8",
+"title": "Promotion and deployment scripts", "linkTitle": "Promotion and deployment scripts", "weight":"89",
 "date": "2019-11-19",
-"description": "Use API Gateway sample scripts to to automate common administration tasks."
+"description": "Use sample scripts to automate environmentalizing and promoting API Gateway configuration."
 }

-The API Gateway provides a collection of sample scripts to enable you to automate various common administration tasks.
+The API Gateway provides sample scripts to automate various promotion and deployment tasks.
 These scripts are based on the Jython Java scripting interpreter (see [http://www.jython.org](http://www.jython.org/)).
 You can extend these scripts to suit your needs by using the Jython language syntax.
 All Jython sample scripts are found in the following directory in your API Gateway installation:

 ```
 INSTALL_DIR/samples/scripts
 ```

-For details on packaging and deployment tools, see [Automate processes for continuous integration](/docs/apigtw_devops/deploy_package_tools).
+For details on packaging and deployment tools, see [Packaging and deployment tools](/docs/apigtw_devops/deploy_package_tools).

 ## Run the sample scripts